 Plus, there's tons of old fashioned recipes to be found elsewhere on this site that can be adapted for Halloween.
 Just use your imagination.

-If you care to serve something truly unique to adults, you won't find anything to compare with the old fashioned Irish Barmbrack Recipe for making an authentic "soul cake" that's to be eaten at Halloween.
+Why not serve something truly unique to adults?
+You won't find anything to compare with the old fashioned Irish Barmbrack Recipe for making an authentic "soul cake" that's to be eaten at Halloween.

 The traditional Halloween recipes and party ideas on this site will help to get you started.
 Kids of all ages will enjoy making the old fashioned Halloween candy, scary desserts, and tasty party treats.